-In IBM’s latest CFO study, “Pushing the Frontiers,” we surveyed more than 576 CFOs worldwide.
+In my last posting, I highlighted an insight from IBM’s latest CFO study, “Pushing the Frontiers,” where we surveyed more than 576 CFOs worldwide.
 A number of important trends emerged, particularly as we compared their priorities today to those they cited in 2005.
-One such priority that stood out was the value they placed on information integration across the enterprise.
-In this same survey, we also identified a group of CFOs, which we have called “Performance Accelerators” – as CFO’s who been able to generate 70 percent more revenue and profit over the past three years than their peers.
-What’s their secret ingredient?
-Yes – its insight – from all the information that flies around our companies.
-These highest performing CFO’s have been able to implement enterprise-wide information standards and are better at driving the integration of information across their enterprises from numerous sources.
+In the same survey, we identified a group of CFOs, who we call the “Performance Accelerators”- these are the CFO’s who generate 70 percent more revenue and profit over the past three years than their peers.
+Also 60 percent are more likely to use data analytics to identify new product opportunity.
+They also shared how they achieved this – by implementing enterprise-wide information standards, driving the integration of information across the enterprise and generating deep business insight.

 Check out the detailed findings and how you stack up to Performance Accelerators – http://www-935.ibm.com/services/us/en/c-suite/csuitestudy2013/cfo-infographic.html – and test how well you are tracking with the latest CFO imperatives.